atuttle/semaphore/README.md

 - `nobody`: Flag is OFF for all users
 - `everybody`: Flag is ON for all users
 - More TBD?
 If you have ideas, [hit me up!](https://github.com/atuttle/semaphore/issues)

-#### AND vs. OR

-Flags can have multiple rules.
-At present, Semaphore only supports flag-wide AND/OR: You can require that `ALL` of the rules evaluate to TRUE, or that `ANY` of the rules evaluate to TRUE.

-The default is `ANY`.
-If you want to require all rules match, set `matchRules: 'ALL'` on your flag.

-> **Deprecation warning:** In version 1.x the `matchRules` property will be removed in support of [better and/or support](https://adamtuttle.codes/blog/2022/semaphore-0.3-and-1.0/).

 # Why not just use config settings?